gdraheim/timetrack-odoo/tabtotext.setup.md

 There is an extension that can handle "{:h}" representing a float with the fraction given in quarters.
 So you have "1/4" ane "1/2" and "3/4" with their latin-1 (extended-ascii) 0x00Bx unicode code points.
 The full strHours (.00) is encoded with "h".
-If you use the formatter "{:H}" then the full number is encoded with ".".
+If you use the formatter "{:q}" then the full number is encoded with ".".
 Addtionally, there is a formatter with "{:M}" scaling the number by Mibi down and then using strHours with "." full encoding.
+Using some "{:H}" however converts to clock values like "2:15" and using "{:$}" will convert to the default currency like "2.25€".